 A set-up is only as good as its territory.
 That's why we've built three scenarios that many of you will be familiar with - and described and equipped one type of boat in each to make it shine.
 We start with the e-boat for boat fishing

-Small, electric stern-driven boats are the smartest answer to combustion engine bans, short slip ramps and small fishing grounds.
+Small, electric stern-driven boats are the smartest answer to bans on combustion engines, short slip ramps and small fishing grounds.
 Anyone looking for a good introduction to boat fishing, who loves quiet stalking and wants minimal effort will find the perfect set-up here.

 Application profile